edcedcedcedc/computer-science-curriculum-ossu/README.md

 - dropping missing-semester homework 3(vim), I feel that I don't need it at the moment, I know some basics, that's it.
 - missing semester lecture 4(data wrangling) in progress

+### 02/09/2024
+- calc 1a unit4 still in progress
+- cs61a week 4 reading/lectures done, notes analysing done

 ## Khan Academy